kachristensen/Current-Dnd-Campaigns/Session Notes/Session 2 - Escaping the Dretch.md

 - Cass called Samuel over, said Taevus was drunk.
 We knocked Samuel out and got his spear.
 Started opening more cells of civilians.
 	- Sarannis threatened to kill all the civilians if they made noise, I shushed them and told them we would free them.
 	- We drew more guards, keys that we have don't work on the equipment room.
-	- Valindra chanted in Draconic, "Come to my aid my dear friend" and his drakewarden appeared.
+	- Valindra chanted in Draconic, "Come to my aid my dear friend" and her drakewarden appeared.
+It grabbed the warning horn in the room and fled back to us.
+Iridescent purple drake.